-- (c) Definitions.
-As used in this section. - (1) Designated representative means a Coast Guard Patrol Commander, including a Coast Guard coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port (COTP).
+- (b) Effective Date.
+This section is effective from 8:30 p.m.
+EDT on August 5, 2007 until 11:30 p.m.
+EDT on August 5, 2007. - (c) Definitions.
+(1) As used in this section, designated representative means a Coast Guard Patrol Commander, including a Coast Guard coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port (COTP). - (2) [Reserved] - (d) Regulations.

-2) [Reserved]

-- (d) Regulations.
 (1) In accordance with the general regulations in section 165.23 of this part, entry into or movement within this zone is prohibited unless authorized by the Captain of the Port Boston or the designated representative. - (2) All vessel operators shall comply with the instructions of the COTP or the designated representative.